 - (A clinic should not be able to refuse treatment based on who a patient knows, either casually or otherwise.
 How could anyone know if another person was involved with illegal drugs, most family members don’t know when this is going on for a member of the family?).

 - The patient certifies they are a legitimate patient needing legitimate care.

-- The patient certifies that they have not provided misleading or false information or false medical history to the referring physician or physicians at CLINIC NAME and agrees they are not seeking treatment under false pretenses.
+- The patient certifies that they have not provided misleading or false information or false medical history to the referring physician or physicians at Comprehensive Pain Management and agrees they are not seeking treatment under false pretenses.
 The patient understand that physician based treatment relies, at least 50% on history and if it’s found that the patient has provided false statements they may be released.
 The patient agrees they (or anyone with them) do not carry concealed weapons, tape recorders, cameras, and other devices.

 - The patient certifies they are not appearing to seek care as part of an ongoing investigation or threat of prosecution.
 The patient agrees to see a goal such as decreased pain, improved function, return to work, or return to school.